 The Most Important Questions To Ask About Your Accounts

-The Ask Three Questions Hub
+The Ask Three Questions Information Hub

-By asking (and saving the answers to) the following three questions about each of your financial accounts — which include bank accounts, retirement accounts, and insurance policies — you will streamline the estate transition process for your heirs, ensure that no benefits are overlooked, and ultimately make it easier for heirs and beneficiaries during a challenging time.
+By asking (and saving the answers to) the following three questions about each of your financial accounts (which include bank accounts, retirement accounts, and insurance policies) you will streamline the estate transition process for your heirs, ensure that no benefits are overlooked, and ultimately make it easier for heirs and beneficiaries during a challenging time.

 Ask Three Questions Information Hub

-The Three Questions
+What Is The Ask Three Questions Initiative?

 Asking "What will happen to this account and/or policy when I pass away?" is crucial for ensuring you and your family are well-informed and prepared for the future.
 Here’s why this question is important: